Tushar-Maity/Todo-App-Better/README.md

 # Check out my Project live on your Device

+Go to [todo-app-better](https://todo-app-better.vercel.app/) for Vercel

+# Check out my Project live on your Device

-Go to [todo-app-better](https://todo-app-better.netlify.app/) for Vercel
+Go to [todo-app-better](https://todo-app-better.netlify.app/) for Netlify

 ## Available Scripts